The most important part of any affiliate campaign is the offer. If the offer doesn’t convert, then nothing else matters.

 - Do you like what your competitors are doing in regards to their strategy?

-- What can I do better than my competitors on the same traffic source?
+- What can I do better than my competitors leveraging the same traffic source?

 - Is there enough room for another affiliate to make money?

-While they can’t provide confidential information, most are more than willing to share which approach has the best chance of generating positive results for you.
+While they can’t provide you with confidential information, most are more than willing to share which approach has the best chance of generating positive results for you.

 The amount of info your AM shares with you is directly correlated to the relationship you’ve built with them.